JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure-project.md

 ## Targeting Android

 It's recommended to use Android Studio for creating Android applications.
-[Learn how to use Android Gradle plugin](https://developer.android.com/studio/releases/gradle-plugin).
+[Learn how to use the Android Gradle plugin](https://developer.android.com/studio/releases/gradle-plugin).

 ## Targeting JavaScript